Cichlid: Tilapia

 The most important food cichlids, however, are the tilapiines of North Africa.
 Fast growing, tolerant of stocking density, and adaptable, tilapiine species have been introduced and farmed extensively in many parts of Asia and are increasingly common aquaculture targets elsewhere.

 Farmed tilapia production is about 1500000 t annually, with an estimated value of US$1.8 billion, about equal to that of salmon and trout.

 Unlike those carnivorous fish, tilapia can feed on algae or any plant-based food.
 This reduces the cost of tilapia farming, reduces fishing pressure on prey species, avoids concentrating toxins that accumulate at higher levels of the food chain, and makes tilapia the preferred "aquatic chickens" of the trade.

 Game fish

 Many large cichlids are popular game fish.
 The peacock bass (Cichla species) of South America is one of the most popular sportfish.
 It was introduced in many waters around the world.
 In Florida, this fish generates millions of hours of fishing and sportfishing revenue of more than US$8 million a year.
-Other cichlids preferred by anglers include the oscar, Mayan cichlid (Cichlasoma urophthalmus), and jaguar guapote (Parachromis managuensis).
+Other cichlids preferred by anglers include the oscar, Mayan cichlid (Cichlasoma urophthalmus), and jaguar cichlid (Parachromis managuensis).